Natural Force: Singles

 "Heaven" was released as the album's lead single in July 1977.
 The song was criticised for having "less impact" than her previous singles.
 It was only a hit in Germany, where it reached number 24.
 Phil Hendricks of Cherry Red Records suggested that the death of Elvis Presley on 16 August 1977 may have been a contributing factor to the song's lack of success, due to the diversion of RCA's promotional capabilities.

 "It's a Heartache" became the second single from Natural Force in November 1977.
 Tyler's raspy vocal quality had her compared to Rod Stewart, with critics viewing the song as superior to "Lost in France".
 "It's a Heartache" was a commercial success, selling over 6 million copies worldwide, establishing itself among of the best-selling singles of all time.
 The song became Tyler's first hit in the United States, reaching number three on the Billboard Hot 100.
 It also reached number four in the United Kingdom, and number one hit in countries such as Canada, France and Norway.

 "Here Am I" was released as the third single from Natural Force on 7 April 1978.
 The song was not as commercially successful as "It's a Heartache", only charting in Germany and Norway.
 Record Mirror stated that the song lacked the "irresistible hook of "It's a Heartache"."

 "Hey Love (It's a Feelin')" was released as the fourth single in June 1978, and failed to chart worldwide.

-"If I Sing You a Love Song" was released as the fifth and final single from Natural Force in August 1978, and only reached number 103 on the Billboard Hot 100.
+"If I Sing You a Love Song" was released as the fifth and final single from Natural Force in August 1978, and only reached number 103 on the Billboard Bubbling Under Hot 100.